HTV04/htv04.github.io/README.md

 # htv04.github.io
 My website!
 You can find it live at [htv04.com](https://htv04.com).

-This website will host a number of things eventually, but for now it's very WIP.
+This website will host a number of things eventually, but for now it's a WIP.

 ## Building
 Requirements: `pandoc`